ShipBit/wingman-ai/README.md

   - _END_: ATC
   - _UP_: StarHead

 You can ask them anything you want, so just try something like: _"Hey, what can you do for me?"_.
+You can change their activation keys and other settings in the `config.yaml` file in your Wingman directory.

 ![Alt text](assets/win-smartscreen-1.png)

 ![Alt text](assets/win-smartscreen-2.png)

+**If you're a developer**, we always recommend to [run from source](#set-up-your-development-environment).
+This way you can pull our latest changes and debug the code.

 ### MacOS

 Wingman **does** run on MacOS.
-While we don't have a precompiled package for it yet, you can run it from source.
-Please see the [Developer Guide](#set-up-your-development-environment) for more information.
+While we don't have a precompiled package for it yet but you can [run it from source](#set-up-your-development-environment).

 Also note that we have to rely on [PyAutoGUI](https://github.com/asweigart/pyautogui) for key presses on MacOS, which does not work well in many games.
 Developing on MacOS is perfectly fine, though.

-Before you get too excited and see it fail on the first try, open `config.yaml` and enter your API key(s).
-Please read the [config section](#configure-wingmen)!

 ## Running Wingman AI